Azure/AKS-Construction/docs/CreatingCiCd.md

 1. Subnet for AKS
 1. Subnet for App GW
 1. Nat Gateway (assigned to Aks subnet)
+1. Public IP Address (assigned to Nat Gateway for outbound)
 1. KeyVault with KMS key
 1. DNS Zone